Foreign weapons and equipment in the Georgian army

 One of the Point class boats

-Against the background of such failures, an unmanned "air fleet" that fully complies with foreign standards looks advantageous.
-However, progress in this direction is due not to the measures taken, but to the low base effect.
-The UAV fleet was built from scratch and was immediately equipped with new foreign-made equipment.
+Against the backdrop of such failures, the unmanned “aircraft” looks advantageous. fleet", fully compliant with foreign standards.
+However, success in this area is not due to the measures taken, but to the low base effect.
+The UAV fleet was built from scratch and immediately equipped with new foreign-model equipment.

 Clear perspectives